 Bullying at work

-Bullying at work can be a traumatic experience which makes going to work unpleasant for you.
-Bully can also cause long-term mental effects leading to sickness and absence from work.
+Bullying at work can be traumatic and make going to work unpleasant.
+Bullying can also cause long-term mental effects leading to sickness and absence from work.

 As bullying is secretive in nature, you may not have evidence of what is happening to you.
-You should therefore keep a diary of events as incidents occur, of what is said and how this has made you feel.
+You should therefore keep a diary of events of what is said and how this has made you feel, as incidents occur,

-- Your employer criticises you for trivial or unfair reasons.
+- When your employer criticises you for trivial or unfair reasons.

-- You have been made the butt of workplace jokes.
+- When you are made the butt of workplace jokes.

-- Your employer overloads you with work or sets you up to fail.
+- When your employer overloads you with work & sets you up to fail.